 Students at The First Academy have opportunities at the below post-secondary institutions to participate in their Dual Enrollment Programs.
 Please be sure to look at the application & admission process for each institution.

 *Students are not limited to just the colleges listed below.
-However, TFA will cover the tuition at the colleges listed below.

 |Valencia College*||9th-11th grade: min.
 3.0 Unweighted GPA|